-Туре Description Administrative Expenses Over 2% Cap Infrastructure Completed Prior to Grant Award Period Projects that were started but not completed or that deploy upgraded broadband infrastructure may be funded under this program, not to include costs associated with activities that occurred prior to the grant award period.
+Туре Description Administrative Expenses Over 2% Cap Limited to no more than 2% of the grant funds received.
+Infrastructure Completed Prior to Grant Award Period Projects that were started but not completed or that deploy upgraded broadband infrastructure may be funded under this program, not to include costs associated with activities that occurred prior to the grant award period.
 Profits and Fees Or any other incremental charge above actual cost.
 Unauthorized Activities Costs attributable to any other activities not authorized by the eligible use categories specified in the Consolidated Appropriations Act, 2021.
 Covered Communications Equipment or Services Cannot purchase or support any covered communications equipment or service, as defined in 47 U.S.C.
 1608.
 Personnel Costs For non-project staff.
 Duplicative or Redundant Costs For example, last mile deployment to the same building.
 Repaying Loans Or as collateral for new loans.
 Lobbying Costs and Contingency Fees These pre-application expenses are not reimbursable.